 What Are Environmental Requirements for Private Sewer Laterals?

 There are serious environmental risks associated with broken private sewer laterals.
 Exfiltration failures cause wastewater to flow out of the pipe and into the ground where it can threaten drinking water supplies.
-Inflow and infiltration failures are a more common problem, however.
-This occurs when rainwater and/or groundwater is allowed into the pipe.
-In fact, this issue is so common that the excess water can overwhelm a community’s sewer treatment system, which causes overflows and backups that force untreated sewage into yards, streets, or nearby bodies of water (such as the San Francisco Bay).
+Inflow and infiltration failures are a more common problem however.
+These failures occur when rainwater or groundwater enters the pipe.
+In fact, this issue is so commonplace that excess water can overwhelm a community’s sewer treatment system, which causes overflows and backups that force untreated sewage into yards, streets, or nearby bodies of water (such as the San Francisco Bay).

 For this reason, an Environmental Protection Agency (EPA) ordinance requires private sewer laterals to be certified.
 The East Bay Municipal Utility District (EBMUD) created a PSL Compliance program in 2011 that impacts our communities.
 Learn more about the EBMUD PSL Compliance here.